duplode/duplode.github.io/src/posts/whats-in-a-fold.md

 data NEList :: NEList a (Maybe (NEList a)) foldNEList :: (a -> Maybe b -> b) -> NEList a -> b

-data BTree a = Empty | BNode a (BTree a) (BTree a) foldBTree :: b -> (a -> b -> b -> b) -> BTree a -> b
+-- A binary tree like the one in Diagrams.TwoD.Layout.Tree (and in -- many other places). data BTree a = Empty | BNode a (BTree a) (BTree a) foldBTree :: b -> (a -> b -> b -> b) -> BTree a -> b
 ```